 Q: What are the typical hours in a working week?

 A: There's no typical week at EY.
 Your hours will vary according to the work or engagement in which you're involved.
 Occasionally, there may be some weekend work, particularly during busy periods.

 We encourage teams at all levels to work flexibly and discuss and negotiate how to meet the demands of each engagement.
 By communicating regularly with your team and supervisor, you'll be able to understand their expectations and plan your time effectively.

-To us, diversity and inclusiveness make business sense: they help us engage with clients and teams in a global economy.
-And in a world of shifting demographics, they allow us to navigate efficiently across boundaries.
+Our commitment to diversity and inclusiveness makes business sense: it helps us to engage with clients and teams in a global economy.
+And in a world of shifting demographics, it enables us to navigate efficiently across boundaries.

 They also include groups such as working mothers professional women’s networks, ethnic and cultural groups and a well-supported lesbian, gay, bisexual and transgender group.
 Regardless of your background or areas of focus, you'll find colleagues who share your interests.

-We recognize that we have a responsibility to reduce our impact on the environment but we also see sustainability as an important business issue for Ernst &Young and for our clients.
+A: We recognize that we have a responsibility to reduce our impact on the environment but we also see sustainability as an important business issue for EY and for our clients.